John C. Matthews: Biography

 After the war, Matthews returned to Pennsylvania still a teenager.
 That year, 1865, he married Asenath Work (1846-1942).
-They had four children, three of whom predeceased him: Albert Orr Matthews (1871–1891) (note that his first son's middle name was the last of his commander and comrade, Robert L. Orr.), Jesse Florence Matthews (1877–1887), and Margaret Belle Matthews McNamee (1881–1919).
+They had four children, three of whom predeceased him.
 His Medal was awarded to him on February 13, 1891.
 He remained married to Asenath until his death in Akron, OH, at age 88 on 1934.
-He was survived by his wife, son Norman S. Matthews (1879–1973), and grandson through his daughter Margaret, Charles L McNamee (1906–1983).
 He was buried in his family plot with three of his children at Homewood Cemetery in Pittsburgh.

 Medal of Honor citation

 Matthews' official Medal of Honor citation reads:

 The President of the United States of America, in the name of Congress, takes pleasure in presenting the Medal of Honor to Corporal John C. Matthews, United States Army, for extraordinary heroism on 2 April 1865, while serving with Company A, 61st Pennsylvania Infantry, in action at Petersburg, Virginia.
 Corporal Matthews voluntarily took the colors, whose bearer had been disabled, and, although himself severely wounded, carried the same until the enemy's works were taken.